 Backups need to be accessed only by the backup servers.
 In most backup and DR applications, the backup data is not usable by anything but the backup application.
 Therefore, there’s no reason your backups should be accessible by the network.
 Many times a UNC path or NFS path is used for a backup path and it can be secured.
 However, a better method is to use a backup appliance that uses an API to receive backup data.
 This methodology can be found in products like DellEMC Data Domain and HPE StoreOnce.
 Since the device is configured to use an API call instead of a common protocol such as SMB (the protocol Windows uses for network shares), it’s significantly more difficult for the ransomware to browse and damage your backups.

 Keep the backup data off the network.
 This can be done by having a second copy of the data off the network until replication is needed.
 This could be scripted or done manually before data is transferred.
 Another method is to just use tapes and store them on a shelf or in some facility.
 With LTO8 tapes storing as much as 30TB per tape, it’s still a valid and inexpensive way of protecting your data in an offline state.
 Virtual tapes to a cloud repository is also an option.
 If either the tape is sitting on a shelf or is locked away in a virtual repository, ransomware will not be able to touch the data since there’s nothing connected to it.

 These solutions are not mutually exclusive, as a complete DR plan would use a combination of both solutions to provide the most protection for your business.
-As part of any good DR Plan, just having these items in place only goes so far, a complete solution should also include some good old-fashioned testing, which can provide two significant benefits:
+As part of any good DR Plan, just having these items in place only goes so far, a complete solution should also include some good old-fashioned testing.

 Have industry news sent right to your Inbox